docker/docs/desktop/hardened-desktop/index.md

 ---
 title: Hardened Desktop
 description: Overview of what Hardened Desktop is
-keywords: security, hardened desktop, enhanced container isolation, registry access management, admin controls, root access, administrators, docker desktop
+keywords: security, hardened desktop, enhanced container isolation, registry access management, admin controls, root access, admins, docker desktop
 ---
 >Note
 >
 >Hardened Desktop is available to Docker Business customers only.

 Hardened Desktop is a new security model for Docker Desktop.
-It's designed to provide administrators with a simple and powerful way to improve their organizations security posture for containerised development, without impacting the developer experience that Docker Desktop offers.
+It's designed to provide admins with a simple and powerful way to improve their organizations security posture for containerised development, without impacting the developer experience that Docker Desktop offers.

-This configuration is designed for security conscious organizations who don’t give their users root or admin access on their machines, and who would like Docker Desktop to be within the organization’s centralized control.
+This configuration is designed for security conscious organizations who don’t give their users root or admin access on their machines, and who would like Docker Desktop to be within their organization’s centralized control.

-The Hardened Desktop security model moves the ownership boundary for containers to the organization, meaning that any security controls administrators set cannot be altered by the user of Docker Desktop.
+The Hardened Desktop security model moves the ownership boundary for containers to the organization, meaning that any security controls admins set cannot be altered by the user of Docker Desktop.

 Hardened Desktop includes:
-- Admin Controls, which helps administrators to confidently manage and control the usage of Docker Desktop within their organization.
+- Admin Controls, which helps admins to confidently manage and control the usage of Docker Desktop within their organization.
 - Enhanced Container Isolation, a setting that instantly enhances security by preventing containers from running as root in Docker Desktop’s Linux VM and ensures that configurations set using Admin Controls cannot be modified by containers.
-- Registry Access Management, which allows administrators to control the registries developers can access.
+- Registry Access Management, which allows admins to control the registries developers can access.

 Docker plans to continue adding more security enhancements to the Hardened Desktop security model.